-They also have differently colored caudal (tail) fins.
+They also have different colored caudal (tail) fins.
 Common carp have tail fins that visually resemble the rest of their body coloration pretty closely.
 Often, their tale fin is simply a little more light than the rest of the body, and either orange, red or light brown in color.

 The buffalo’s tail fin is instead rather dark or blueish, and sometimes even black.
-It often clearly distinguishes itself from rest of the fish’s body, unless the entire buffalo is of a rather dark tone.
+It often clearly distinguishes itself from the rest of the fish’s body, unless the entire buffalo is of a rather dark tone.

-The mouth feature and shape is perhaps the most obvious difference between these two species.
+The mouth feature and shape are perhaps the most obvious difference between these two species.
 Buffalo fish have very small mouth openings (especially smallmouth buffalo), which can be no bigger than the diameter of an adult’s thumb.

-Its mouth and lips are rather hard and leathery, making the buffalo pretty safe to fight, if the angler uses the right hook size to fit the fish’s small mouth opening.
+Its mouth and lips are rather hard and leathery, making the buffalo pretty safe to fight if the angler uses the right hook size to fit the fish’s small mouth opening.

-Additionally, the buffalo’s mouth is turned-down, which is a common feature in sucker fish.
-It also lacks whiskers, or barbels.
+Additionally, the buffalo’s mouth is turned down, which is a common feature in suckerfish.
+It also lacks whiskers or barbels.

 The mouth of the common carp is much larger.
-Its mouth and lips are hard and tough as well, but if too much pressure is applied by angler, carp can shake off a hook and hence get loose.
+Its mouth and lips are hard and tough as well, but if too much pressure is applied by the angler, the carp can shake off a hook and hence get loose.

-Insider info: Buffalo feed with their belly flat on the bottom, while carp will feed at an angle, with its head lowered down to the bottom.
+PRO TIP: Buffalo feed with their belly flat on the bottom, while carp will feed at an angle, with its head lowered down to the bottom.

 Lastly, buffalo and carp have somewhat different fighting skills and behaviors.
 A buffalo will often charge off into a single direction and keep its path, steaming away like a locomotive.

-They will swim into every possible direction, roll on the surface, dive into deeper water, aggressively shake their heads and sometimes even swim directly towards the angler.
+They will swim in every possible direction, roll on the surface, dive into deeper water, aggressively shake their heads and sometimes even swim directly toward the angler.

-They can weigh well over 60 lb and the buffalo (smallmouth), which is outweighing the common carp somewhat, can reach a weight of over 100 lb.
+They can weigh well over 60lb and the buffalo (smallmouth), which is outweighing the common carp somewhat, can reach a weight of over 100lb.
 Try to control that locomotive!

 Where Do Buffalo Fish Come From?

-All of the buffalo fish types, being bigmouth, smallmouth and black buffalo, originate from and are native to the U.S., as well as parts of Canada, Mexico and Guatemala, which are also the only regions in the world they can be found and caught.
+All of the buffalo fish types, being bigmouth, smallmouth, and black buffalo, originate from and are native to the U.S., as well as parts of Canada, Mexico, and Guatemala, which are also the only regions in the world they can be found and caught.